ExpLife0011/tacekit/README.md

 # tacekit
-A ring 3 rookit I decided to make for educational purposes.
+A ring user mode rootkit I decided to make for educational purposes.

-It's purpose is to manage plugins and stay hidden.
+*Note: This project is still in developement.
+I will add more to this file once I have a sufficient amount of the software completed.*